 By Todd Blackhurst

 By far, 7-11 in Taiwan is one of the most unique convenience stores in the world.
 Your home country might have 7-11, or something similar, but it is probably not the same as what we have in Taiwan.
-Here, it is amazing and apart from those in Japan, I think Taiwan’s 7-11’s are the best in the world.
+I think Taiwan’s 7-11’s are the best in the world.

 Before I get to the list, first a little bit about Taiwan’s 7-11’s.
 Currently in Taiwan, there are well over 5,000 7-11 stores.
 If you were to include all four of the major convenience store brands, (7-11, Family Mart, OK Mart & HI Life) that would bring the grand total of almost 11,000 convenience stores in Taiwan, each of which has a particular niche market.
 That means there is an average of one convenience store for every 2,300 people across the country, according to Statistics Department.
 Taiwan has the 2nd highest density of convenience stores in the world, only slightly behind Korea.
 Statistics also tell us that it takes only 2,200 people in a target area to support opening a new 7-11.

 Now, let’s get to the list of some of the great things you can do at 7-11 in Taiwan.